My easy stovetop croutons recipe is a fast, easy way to elevate a basic salad or soup into something special. Done in under 15 minutes.

 3. Add the bread cubes

 Add the bread cubes to the hot skillet.
-Immediately stir the croutons until all sides of the croutons are coated in the oil and butter mixture.
+Immediately stir the croutons in the oil and butter mixture to coat as many sides as possible.
+Some sides won't get coated, and that is fine.

-After tossing, spread them out again out so that there is one single layer, then let cook for another 2 minutes.
+Once browned to your liking, toss the croutons in the pan to toast a different side.
+After tossing, spread them out again out so that there is a single layer, then let cook for another 60-90 seconds.

-After each toss, you some cubes will land on the already toasted side.
+After each toss, some cubes will land on a previously toasted side.
 This isn't a big concern, but I always make an effort to turn a few of these over to ensure that different sides are getting toasted.

 5. Season and serve